osmandapp/web/main/blog/2019-12-21-ny-resolutions/index.md

 ![OsmAnd Pro](./2019-NY-1.png)

-First of all, we would like to congratulate our CEO <b>Victor Shcherb</b> who received the Ulf Möller Memorial Award during <a href="http://weeklyosm.eu/archives/12408">SotM-2019</a> in Heilderberg, Germany for creating OsmAnd application and supporting it over the years, keeping it the only major OSM-based app with no corporate influence, and constantly imagining ways to expand the access to the open data for regular users.
+First of all, we would like to congratulate our CEO **Victor Shcherb** who received the Ulf Möller Memorial Award during <a href="http://weeklyosm.eu/archives/12408">SotM-2019</a> in Heilderberg, Germany for creating OsmAnd application and supporting it over the years, keeping it the only major OSM-based app with no corporate influence, and constantly imagining ways to expand the access to the open data for regular users.

 ![OsmAnd Pro](./2019-NY-2.jpg)